comsec-group/encarsia/Readme.md

 ## Experiments
 We provide an overview of the experiments presented in the paper, including the required computing resources (**Requirements**), execution steps (**Execution**), and expected results (**Results**).
+All experiments are intended to be run within the provided Docker environment to ensure consistency and reproducibility.
+Before running each experiment, ensure that your system has sufficient computing resources available to meet the requirements specified for the experiment.

+### (E1) Survey (Section 4)
+The results of our bug survey are available in `survey/classification/synthetic.json` and `survey/classification/natural.json` within the main artifacts repository (not Docker image).

+#### Execution
+Use `survey/classification/plot.py` to display the results of the survey.

+#### Results
+The results of the survey confirm that all identified observable bugs indeed do fall into one of the two categories.

-### (E1) Injection (Section 7.1)
+### (E2) Injection (Section 7.1)
-This experiment precisely replicates the injection experiment described in Section 7.1 of the paper.
+This experiment exactly replicates the injection experiment described in Section 7.1 of the paper.

 #### Requirements
 - **Human time:** 5 minutes